DarkStar1982/exodus_calendar/readme.md

 |  330-360 | 612.9-668.6 | Nov 53 - EOY    | Dust Storm Season ends

 ## SOURCE CODE
-In addition to PyPi package source, there are some command-line utilities in "/tools" folder of GitHub repository - one for conversions between terrestrial (UTC) and Martian (in MTC) dates ("exodus.py"), accuracy test ("accuracy.py"), as well as a demo of Martian NTP implementation (mntp.py:
+In addition to PyPi package source, there are some command-line utilities in "/tools" folder of GitHub repository - one for conversions between terrestrial (UTC) and Martian (in MTC) dates ("exodus.py"), accuracy test ("accuracy.py") https://github.com/DarkStar1982/exodus_calendar/

-https://github.com/DarkStar1982/exodus_calendar/

 ## INSTALLATION